Austine316/food-weather/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+This App was created in React and deployed in Heroku.
+Using API request, you can search weather forecast and food recipe.
+Enjoy!
+Link [here](https://weather-recipe.herokuapp.com/).